Rights and Responsibilities

 - To receive appropriate services not denied or reduced solely because of diagnosis, type of illness or medical condition.

-- Freedom to exercise the rights described herein without any adverse effect on the your treatment by DHH, Louisiana Healthcare Connections, its providers or contractors.
+- Freedom to exercise the rights described herein without any adverse effect on the your treatment by LDH, Louisiana Healthcare Connections, its providers or contractors.

 - To receive all written member information from Louisiana Healthcare Connections: